LiskArchive/lisk-legacy-docs/setup/binary.md

 #### Ubuntu
 Ubuntu systems provide a service called `logrotate` for this purpose.
-First make sure Logrotate is installed on your system:
+First, make sure Logrotate is installed on your system:

 ```bash
 logrotate --version